aileron-split/unreal-backers-api/INSTALL.md

 - Place the Backers Login widget anywhere in your game UI

+### Backers API Blueprint Nodes

+- Bind an event to OnBackerCodeUpdated event dispatcher to respond to backer code changes
+- Use the Backers Subsystem's variables to get the current backer login status and information

 ### Optionally: Import Game Tiers Table

 Optionally, you can download and import Game Tiers list to display user friendly tier names, and/or use Unreal Engine built-in localization system to translate tier labels to different languages.